pypackaging-native/pypackaging-native/docs/background/binary_interface.md

-For completeness, we need to distinguish that here we are not talking about ABI breaks in the compiler infrastructure (in many ways, compilers are less exposed because using them -- i.e. recompiling -- drastically lessens the exposure to ABI), but rather of ABI breaks in the artifacts produced by them.
+For completeness, we need to distinguish that here we are not talking about ABI breaks in the compiler infrastructure (in many ways, compilers are less exposed because using them, i.e. recompiling, drastically lessens the exposure to ABI), but rather of ABI breaks in the artifacts produced by them.

 Generally, compiler authors are almost as reluctant to break ABI as the language